RAS AL KHAIR, Saudi Arabia --

-U.S. Marines and Sailors with the 11th Marine Expeditionary Unit (MEU), along with members of the Royal Saudi Naval Forces (are currently executing) kicked off Exercise Red Reef 15 in the Kingdom of Saudi Arabia, (which began,) Dec 7, 2014..
+U.S. Marines and Sailors with the 11th Marine Expeditionary Unit (MEU), along with members of the Royal Saudi Naval Forces officially concluded exercise Red Reef 15 with a joint demonstration in the Kingdom of Saudi Arabia, Dec.
+16, 2014.

-Red Reef is a biennial, bilateral exercise between the United States and the Kingdom of Saudi Arabia (KSA), set to increase proficiency, expand levels of military-to-military cooperation, promote long-term regional stability and interoperability and freedom of navigation.
+Red Reef 15 is a biennial, bilateral exercise between the United States and the Kingdom of Saudi Arabia, set to increase proficiency, expand levels of military-to-military cooperation and promote long-term regional stability, interoperability and freedom of navigation.

-11th MEU personnel have spent a week conducting the exercise alongside Saudi Marines from the 1st, 3rd, and 5th Saudi Marine Battalions and the Saudi Naval Special Forces.
-Included in the exercise are U.S. Navy assets with the amphibious transport dock ship USS San Diego (LPD 22), and the dock landing ship USS Comstock (LSD 45), both providing ship-to-shore connectors and landing platforms for aircraft in support of the training.
+Supporting the Marines of the landing force were U.S. Navy assets from Amphibious Squadron (PHIBRON) Five, including the amphibious transport dock ship USS San Diego (LPD 22) and the dock landing ship USS Comstock (LSD 45), both providing ship-to-shore connectors and landing platforms for aircraft in support of the training.

 “Exercises like this are great for our two countries, but what’s really important, is coming together as [U.S. and Saudi] Marines sharing this training and our cultures,” said 1st Lt.
 Cory Moyer, 81mm mortar platoon commander, Battalion Landing Team 2nd Battalion, 1st Marines, 11th MEU.